firegurafiku/microwave-studio-macros/README.md

 =======================================

-This project contains some scripts in Visual Basic for Applications which were useful for me during my PhD research at Voronezh state university.
-I hope they can be useful for somebody too.
+This project contains some scripts in Visual Basic for Applications which were useful for me during my PhD research at Voronezh State University.
+I hope they can be useful for somebody else too.

 ## Preface